apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/usage/sharding/spring-boot-starter.en.md

 ## Configure Rule

-Note: The data source of the example is HikariCP, which can be replaced with other mainstream data sources according to business scenarios.
+Note: The example database connection pool is HikariCP, which can be replaced with other mainstream database connection pools according to business scenarios.

 ```properties
 # Configure actual data sources